lisphilar/covid19-sir/docs/markdown/INSTALLATION.md

 # Dataset preparation
 Recommended datasets for analysis can be downloaded and updated easily with `DataLoader` class.
 If you have CSV files in your environment, you can analyse them.

+All raw datasets are retrieved from public databases.
+No confidential information is included.
+If you find any issues, please let us know via GitHub issue page.

 ## 1. Recommended datasets
 With the following codes,  we can download the latest recommended datasets and save them in "input" folder of the current directory.
 Please refer to [Usage (datasets)](https://lisphilar.github.io/covid19-sir/usage_dataset.html) to find the details of the datasets.